computationalmodelling/fidimag/README.md

 The documentation is available at http://fidimag.readthedocs.io/en/latest/?badge=latest.
 Within the documentation are details on how to install Fidimag, and some example simulations are provided.

 Various options of installation are described in the documentation, mostly by compiling from source.
-If you decide to install from source, you will need to add the path to this file is in to your $PYTHONPATH.
+If you decide to install from source, you will need to add the path to this folder to your $PYTHONPATH.
 Check the [documentation](http://fidimag.readthedocs.org) for more detailed installation help.
 The Virtual Micromagnetics project at http://virtualmicromagnetics.org provides virtual machines and Docker containers in which Fidimag can be executed.

 The code is developed by Weiwei Wang, Marc-Antonio Bisotti, David Cortes, Thomas Kluyver, Mark Vousden, Ryan Pepper, Oliver Laslett, Rebecca Carey, and Hans Fangohr at the University of Southampton.

 This is an early experimental version; contributions and pull requests to both the code and documentation are welcome.

-# How to cite Fidimag
+#### How to cite Fidimag

 David Cortés-Ortuño, Weiwei Wang, Ryan Pepper, Marc-Antonio Bisotti, Thomas Kluyver, Mark Vousden, & Hans Fangohr.
 (2016).
 Fidimag v2.0 [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.167858